 What Happens to Carpenter Ants in the Winter?

-Spring and summer are prime times for ants in most of the United States.
-That's the warm part of year when they show up in your yard and even your home.
-However, carpenter ants are serious pests that can remain active from January to December, meaning they can do damage to your home no matter the season.
+Spring and summer are prime times for ants in most of the United States and the time of year when they'll typically show up in your yard and even your home.
+However, carpenter ants are serious pests that can remain active throughout the year and can damage your home no matter the season.

 How badly can carpenter ants damage your home?
-It depends on the number of nests present on your property, and how long these industrious pests have been actively living in it.
+It depends on the number present on your property and how long they have been actively living in it.

 Identifying carpenter ants and locating their colonies is one of the first steps to effectively controlling them.